-ETA: a few more trigger warnings: on-page miscarriage, ableism from villainous characters and a few slurs even from “good” characters, some loss/grief, and various issues with disapproving family members.
+ETA: a few more trigger warnings: on-page miscarriage, one character has another tortured and maimed, ableism from villainous characters and a few slurs even from “good” characters, some loss/grief, and various issues with disapproving family members.

 So the plus side for me: complicated characterizations, different kinds of women in power, and layered geo- and personal politics.
 And while they aren’t the focus of the series, there are also two wonderful romances that get a decent amount of page time and several tertiary romances, two of which are queer.
 You can begin with the second book, as I did, and treat the first as a prequel without losing much.

 !!!!
 NOW I’M GOING TO START SPOILING THINGS.